How to Rebuild Your Credit Score After Filing for Bankruptcy

 - Examine at least 3-to-6 months of bank and credit card statements.

 - List down to the penny where your money has been going.

 - Identify areas of overspending.
 Do you really need premium cable and/or unlimited cellular data?
 Is that new dress/suit necessary?
 Are you buying premium gas for your car when it would run happily on mid-grade?

 Irregular expenses aren’t part of each month’s spending, but do arise occasionally — sometimes predictably.
 Do you pay insurance quarterly, semiannually, or annually?
 Medical expenses often aren’t scheduled.
 Take a good look at what you spend on gifts for others.
-Again, review your bank and credit card statements with an eye to future trimmings.
+Again, review your bank and credit card statements with an eye to tightening your belt.

-Next, get a handle on your savings.
-With bankruptcy having cleaned your slate, or at least made it more manageable, you’re in the unfamiliar position of being in command of your finances.
-That’s the point of bankruptcy, says Judge McEwen, and it’s in everyone’s best interest if you seize the opportunity.
+Next, start saving.
+With bankruptcy having cleaned your slate, or at least made it more manageable, you’re now in the unfamiliar position of being in command of your finances.
+That’s the point of bankruptcy, says Judge McEwen, and it’s in everyone’s best interest to consider bankruptcy and its potential benefits.

 Without bankruptcy protections, she notes, we would have far fewer risk-taking entrepreneurs whose successes create jobs, build stable neighborhoods surrounding better schools turning out bright graduates eager to become the risk-taking entrepreneurs of the future.

 “Without bankruptcy, we’d have fewer dreamers,” the judge says.
 “There would be zero second chances.
 Going broke would be a dead end. … Bankruptcy gives everyone a right to try and fail, and then get a second chance.”

 Make the most of yours: Designate a set percentage of savings from every paycheck, and make it a priority.
 A reasonable benchmark is to dedicate 10% of each paycheck to your savings.
 You may achieve this by cutting costs or adding income.